dsundt/WorkdayAI_agent/README.md

 The verification report ensures:
 - `html_body` is preserved in Pages and email only when `PRESERVE_MODEL_HTML=1`.
 - `run_date` and `type` from the model are not overridden (they are only set if missing).

+## How to tell whether a run used live OpenAI data

+Every artifact the pipeline produces includes debug metadata so you can confirm that the request reached OpenAI and returned a live payload:

+- The generated HTML (for example `/docs/index.html`) prints an **OpenAI Debug** footer that shows the prompt that was sent, the selected endpoint, model, and whether the run is flagged as a “Live OpenAI response” or a “Stub preview.”
+When the call succeeds, the footer also embeds the full raw JSON returned by the API, exactly as received.
+- Each invocation of `call_openai` stores `_debug_live=True` along with the raw HTTP JSON when a Responses or Chat Completions request succeeds.
+If the script must fall back to local preview data (for example because `OPENAI_API_KEY` is not set), `_debug_live` is `False` and the footer labels the run as a stub.
+- Additional artifacts in `docs/debug/` capture the parsed payload and raw HTTP JSON per run, making it easy to audit what OpenAI returned versus what is published.

+Together these signals let you trace each brief back to the exact API response that generated it and quickly spot when the pipeline is operating in stub mode.